avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

-# 🧠 Maze Explorer Analysis
+# Question 1: Maze Explorer Analysis

-This document analyzes the behavior and implementation of the `Explorer` class used to automate maze solving.
-The analysis addresses the core algorithm, loop detection mechanism, backtracking strategy, and performance metrics collected during execution.

----

-## 🚀 The Algorithm Used by the Explorer
+## The Algorithm Used by the Explorer

 The `Explorer` class uses the **Right-Hand Rule Algorithm**, a classic maze-solving technique.
 The basic principle is: